DUNE-DAQ/daq-buildtools/docs/Compiling-and-running.md

 ```sh
 dbt-create.sh <release> <your work area subdirectory> # dunedaq-v2.3.0 is the most recent release as of Mar-2-2021
 ```
 which will set up an area to place the repos you wish to build.
-Note that if you didn't specify the name of the work area, it would just be named after the release.
+Remember to cd into the subdirectory you just created after `dbt-create.sh` finishes running.

 ```txt
 MyTopDir